tywysocki/OpenAI/README.md

 ### [Image Generation with DALL·E](https://platform.openai.com/docs/api-reference/images/create)

-This model generates an image based on a prompt.
+The image generations endpoint allows you to create an original image given a text prompt.

 ```swift
 openAI.sendImages(with: "Hand drawn sketch of a Porsche 911.", numImages: 1, size: .size1024) { result in // Result<OpenAIModel, OpenAIError>